-An unexpected custard-like center in this yummy cornbread sets it apart from the classic dry cornbread.
+An unexpected moist, custard-like center in this yummy cornbread sets it apart from the classic dry cornbread.
 The final addition of a cup of whole milk sinks into the cornbread to create that soft center.
 It will surprise and delight your family and friends!

 If you have bacon drippings, by all means, add them to the pan instead of butter.
 The smoky, saltiness of the bacon gives the crust extra flavor.